 The Company's common shares, and any future offerings of share warrants and options are classified as equity instruments.
 Incremental costs directly related to the issue of new shares or options are shown in equity as a deduction from the proceeds.
-From time to time, the Company arranges equity offerings of units consisting of a common share and warrant, where both instruments are classified as equity.
+For equity offerings of units consisting of a common share and warrant, when both instruments are classified as equity.
 Warrants that are part of units are accounted for using the residual method, following an allocation of the unit price to the fair value of the common shares that were concurrently issued.
 Warrants that are issued as payment for an agency fee or other transactions costs are accounted for as share-based payments.

-j) Income taxes
+i) Income taxes